 In fact, with auction fees, it is believed that the helmet (worn by Darth Vader performer David Prowse) actually fetched over a million bucks when all was said and done in its iCollector listing.

-If you would like to own (or gift) your own Star Wars camera, albeit one that wasn't used by George Lucas, you should check out the Star Wars instax camera and film.
-It may not have shot Episode IV, but it's a much more affordable Christmas gift!
+If you would like to own (or gift) your own Star Wars camera, albeit one that wasn't used by George Lucas, you should check out the Mandalorian Polaroid Now camera and film.
+It may not have shot Episode IV, but it's a much more affordable Star Wars collectible!

 Christmas gift guides: